RoshanJacob/Web-Pages/README.md

 Hello!
 Welcome to this repository!

-This webiste is designed to give a small introduction to HTML, through HTML, CSS, and Javascript (Plain and JQuery)
+This website is designed to give a small introduction to HTML, through HTML, CSS, and Javascript (Plain and JQuery)

 There are different fonts ( Google fonts ), images (Unsplash and other sources), and styling used to create a parallax effect.